Boring Billion: Oxygen

 Earth's geologic record indicates two events associated with significant increases in oxygen levels on Earth, with one occurring between 2.4 and 2.1 Ga, known as the Great Oxidation Event (GOE), and the second occurring an approximate 0.8 Ga, known as the Neoproterozoic Oxygenation Event (NOE).
-The intermediary period, during the Boring Billion, is thought to have had low oxygen levels (with minor fluctuations), leading to widespread anoxic waters.
+The canonical interpretation is that it represents an intermediary period where the Boring Billion is thought to have had low oxygen levels (with minor fluctuations), leading to widespread anoxic waters.
+More recent work has highlighted that the evidence for a large drop in oxygen levels after the GOE remains inconclusive and thus the boring billion may instead represent an extension of stabilized GOE oxygen levels.

 The oceans may have been distinctly stratified, with surface water being oxygenated and deep water being suboxic (less than 1 μM oxygen), the latter possibly maintained by lower levels of hydrogen (H_{2}) and H_{2}S output by deep sea hydrothermal vents which otherwise would have been chemically reduced by the oxygen, i.e., euxinic waters.
 Even in the shallowest waters, significant quantities of oxygen may have been restricted mainly to areas near the coast.
 The decomposition of sinking organic matter would have also leached oxygen from deep waters.

 The sudden drop in O_{2} after the Great Oxygenation Event—indicated by δ13C levels to have been a loss of 10 to 20 times the current volume of atmospheric oxygen—is known as the Lomagundi-Jatuli Event, and is the most prominent carbon isotope event in Earth's history.
 Oxygen levels may have been less than 0.1 to 1% of modern-day levels, which would have effectively stalled the evolution of complex life during the Boring Billion.
 However, a Mesoproterozoic Oxygenation Event (MOE), during which oxygen rose transiently to about 4% PAL at various points in time, is proposed to have occurred from 1.59 to 1.36 Ga.
 In particular, some evidence from the Gaoyuzhuang Formation suggests a rise in oxygen around 1.57 Ga, while the Velkerri Formation in the Roper Group of the Northern Territory of Australia, the Kaltasy Formation (Калтасинская свита) of Volgo-Uralia, Russia, and the Xiamaling Formation in the northern North China Craton indicate noticeable oxygenation around 1.4 Ga, although the degree to which this represents global oxygen levels is unclear.
+Estimations from gas analyses suggests the levels of oxygen in the atmosphere was 3.7% of modern levels.
 Oxic conditions would have become dominant at the NOE causing the proliferation of aerobic activity over anaerobic, but widespread suboxic and anoxic conditions likely lasted until about 0.55 Ga corresponding with Ediacaran biota and the Cambrian explosion.